Isaiah-Kimball/Java-FX-Wordle/README.md

 If you're still unable to properly run the program after setting up, or you just simply want to see what it looks like, I have provided some images in the folder named: Game Images

+You'll also notice that the majority of the code is in one java file.
+This was due to issues on my end with the Eclipse IDE in the initial development of this project; thus, I settled by putting it all in one folder for the most part as passing some FXML elements across java files created issues.

 # How it Works
 If you are unfamilar with Wordle, it would be best to look up the rules as they are the same here